Top 30 iOS Development Interview Questions and Answers

 Gather user needs through interviews, surveys, and feedback

-Q4.
-What are delegates, notification center in iOS?
+Q. What are delegates and notification centers in iOS?

 Delegates and notification center are key components in iOS development for communication between objects and broadcasting events.